Best Apple Apps 2017

 Last year it was Pokemon Go that demonstrated the power of AR.
 This addictive game was in focus for a long period of time.
 Apple invested in the technology development and introduced ARKit, a framework that helps developers implement AR experiences on mobile devices.

-Since then, a set of games and apps that leverage ARKit capabilities were pushed to the store.
+Since then, a set of games and iPhone apps that leverage ARKit capabilities were pushed to the store.
 The benefit of these games is obvious.
 It’s a completely new exciting experience for players to see virtual objects projected on the real world.
 However, I find practical application of the technology more interesting.

 The app lets you put Ikea’s products virtually at your place and check how it fits your rooms in terms of style and furniture’s size.
 It contains 3D and true-to-scale models of sofas, armchairs, coffee tables and much more.